miloush/OpenTypeInspector/README.md

  * Filtering glyphs and characters by glyph number, Unicode names and codepoints.
  * Overview of script and feature tags for both GSUB and GPOS with list of features and lookups they use.
  * Visualization of single, multiple, alternate, ligature and context substitutions, with filtering by glyph number involved.
 (Note: visualization of chaining substitutions is not implemented)
  * Loading fonts from system, user and custom folders.
 Font files can also be dropped on the font list.
 Fonts with zero substitutions are not listed, but can be dropped.
+Loading can be stopped by pressing the <kbd>Esc</kbd> key.
  * Experimental typing area with various typography controls as available in WPF.

 The application uses WPF features for displaying glyphs.
 It does not directly parse font files or test text shaping.
+Only font file types supported by WPF will be shown.

 ![image](https://github.com/miloush/OpenTypeInspector/assets/10546952/01f9c8f0-525c-4a3b-9741-c111aedc75c2)